EverBlueCreator/Html/README.md

 3. --

-   The code in this branch are programmed by HTML and CSS.
+   The code in this branch are programmed by HTML, CSS and JavaScript.

 EverBlue Creator-----------------------------------------------------------